Lxkota95/website/README.md

 - [X] Convert Markdown content to HTML
 - [X] Render HTML pages from templates
 - [X] Add basic content that describes my engineering projects
-- [ ] Block direct commits to main branch
-- [ ] Add code samples for each project
+- [X] Add code samples for each project
+- [ ] Look into syntax highlighting for code samples
-- [ ] Add sub-pages for each project using additional templates + HTMX
+- [ ] Add drop-down sections for each project using HTMX
+- [ ] Set up CI/CD deployment